 DEVIL

-The chant… I’m not sure it’s a chant.
+The chant… Perhaps it is not a chant.
+Perhaps a poem.

 DEVIL [editor] sings a cappella what amounts almost to a poem… a simple but lovely tune that quiets the moment.